-During installation, your License Use Management Runtime processes are defined as services on Windows XP and Windows Server 2003.
-You can view them in the Start --> Settings --> Control Panel --> Administrative Tools --> Services window.
+During installation, your License Use Management Runtime processes are defined as services on Windows XP, Windows Server 2003 or Windows Vista.
+You can view them in the following ways:

+- 1. Start --> Settings --> Control Panel --> Administrative Tools --> Services window for Windows Server 2003 and XP. - 2.
+Control Panel --> Administrative Tools--> Services Window for Windows Vista

 If you are logged on with administrator authority, you can also start and stop the services in the same window.